whowechina/chord_pico/README.md

 1. Be careful of 2 USB pins (holes) for the Pi Pico.
 It's a common oversight to either forget to solder them or to leave air bubbles during the process.
 To avoid this, solder slowly from only one side of the hole.
    <img src="doc/usb_txrx.jpg" width="20%">
 2. There are many capacitors for decoupling.
 You don't need to solder them all.
 You can solder only some of them; just distribute them evenly.
-3. 33kohm resistor is for converting the photointerrupter output current to voltage.
-If you see a very sensitive photointerrupter, you need to use a lower value resistor, e.g. 15kohm.
+3. 22kohm resistor is for converting the photointerrupter output current to voltage.
+If you see a super sensitive photointerrupter, you need to use a lower value resistor, e.g. 15kohm.

 ### Test the PCB
 * You can test the PCB now, put the firmware in.